SilviM77/hello-world/README.md

 # hello-world
 new ideas and resources
 # Made it to phase two.
-Nervous or excited or may a bit of both.
+Nervous or excited or maybe a bit of both.